COVID-19 Information for Staff

 Any questions can be directed to email@example.com

-Red River College will be suspending the RRC EcoPass Program for the month of April.
+Red River College has suspended the EcoPass program for the time being.

 RRC staff members who are operationally required to work on-campus and continue to commute via Winnipeg Transit are asked to purchase a regular monthly Winnipeg Transit bus pass online, save the receipt and submit it through an expense claim.
 They will then be reimbursed the difference between the normal RRC Staff EcoPass purchase price and the regular Winnipeg Transit monthly bus pass price.
 This refund will be recorded as a taxable benefit, just as the normal RRC Staff EcoPass would be.
 The purchase of a monthly Winnipeg Transit pass will be limited to one purchase per qualified RRC EcoPass staff member.